 One of the biggest criticisms levelled at annual appraisals is concerned with the setting of objectives.
 All too frequently, company leadership teams set the annual objectives for the company which then cascade this down into teams and departments where managers will then set objectives for the year.
 Employees then agree the objectives in an appraisal and, more often than not, they’ve forgotten all about them by the second quarter of the year.

 An alternative approach to objective setting is to set 90 days objectives.
-Rather than setting large annual objectives, they can be broken down into smaller tasks that require a 90-day sprint to acheive.
+Rather than setting large annual objectives, they can be broken down into smaller tasks that require a 90-day sprint to achieve.
 Gino Wickman, author of Traction: Get a Grip On Your Business, calls this living in a 90 day world where objectives are replaced by rocks (the foundation upon which your business is built).

 Creating a “90 Day World” for your company provides clarity and focus so that everyone, from the leadership team on down the line is working toward the same goals while keeping long-range goals in mind as well. – EOS Worldwide